kyma-project/community/concepts/observability-strategy/configurable-logging/01-groundwork.md

 ### Template instantiation
 - A template is instantiated by binding it to a secret that provides input for placeholders like URL and credentials.
 Alternatively, placeholders can be filled out with configMaps and static values.
   - The template validates whether all placeholders will be replaced with values.
-- A template can be instantiated for a specific workload and/or namespaces only.
+- A template can be instantiated for a specific workload and/or Namespaces only.

 ### Local backend
-- There is a blueprint based on helm for installing the typical loki stack as example
+- Kyma will provide a blueprint based on Helm for installing the typical Loki stack as example.
 - The setup is not meant to be HA and scalable.

 # Proposed Solution

 The idea of the proposal is to introduce a preconfigured agent layer that's responsible for collecting all telemetry data.
-Those agents can be configured dynamically at runtime with different configuration scenarios, so that the agents start shipping the data to the configured backends.
-The dynamic configuration and management of the agent is handled by a new operator, which is configured using Kubernetes resources.
+Users can configure those agents dynamically at runtime with different configuration scenarios, so that the agents start shipping the data to the configured backends.
+The dynamic configuration and management of the agent is handled by a new operator, which is configured with Kubernetes resources.
 The agents and the new operator are bundled in a new core package called `telemetry`.
 The existing Kyma backends and UIs will be just one possible solution to integrate with.
-They can be installed manually by the user following a blueprint.
+The user can install them manually following a blueprint.

 ![b](./assets/future.drawio.svg)